 There are other routes as well such as the Trans – Mongolian (Moscow to Beijing via Ulan Bator) and Trans – Manchurian (Moscow to Beijing via Harbin).
 Both equally alluring as the previous one.

 Who doesn’t love this?
 If your team is in the knockout stages of the FIFA World Cup’ 18, head out to celebrate by experiencing the ultimate skiing while you can.
-In the western Caucasus, sails a 25 kilometers long snow track which suits various skiers and snow lovers.
+In the western Caucasus, sails a 25 kilometres long snow track which suits various skiers and snow lovers.

 Ever heard of the famous Bolshoi ballet company in Moscow?
 If not, let me tell you, it is one of the biggest and oldest Ballet Company on Earth, dating back to 1856!
 Also, Bolshoi organises all kinds of performance arts such as Opera and ballets.
-Perhaps this might help you lessen the FIFA fever.

 The Moika Palace